 Senate Select Committee on Unconventional Gas Mining – The ‘Bender Inquiry’

-In November last year I won the support of the Senate to establish a national inquiry into Unconventional Gas.
-I have affectionately called it the ‘Bender Inquiry’ in honour of George Bender, a champion of the rights of ordinary Queenslanders, who spent the last years of his life in a desperate struggle against the exploitation of his family’s farmland by coal seam gas (CSG) companies.
+In November 2015 I won the support of the Senate to establish a national inquiry into Unconventional Gas.
+I affectionately called it the ‘Bender Inquiry’ in honour of George Bender, a champion of the rights of ordinary Queenslanders, who spent the last years of his life in a desperate struggle against the exploitation of his family’s farmland by coal seam gas (CSG) companies.

-I am honoured to chair the Senate Select Committee undertaking the Inquiry.
-I hope the findings of the Inquiry will dramatically highlight the need for urgent national action on CSG and other forms of unconventional gas mining including the development of a national plan to manage the conduct of unconventional gas and the establishment of critical services to support those affected.
+I chaired the Senate Select Committee undertaking the Inquiry.
+I believe the Inquiry dramatically highlighted the need for urgent national action on CSG and other forms of unconventional gas mining including the development of a national plan to manage the conduct of unconventional gas and the establishment of critical services to support those affected.

-With the first hearing having been held in Dalby on 17 February, the Inquiry has already heard from Queenslanders who have endured significant issues as a result of CSG mining including health and social issues, loss of water, contamination of what water is left, livestock health issues, declining property values and other concerns.
+Two hearings were held before the Turnbull Government called a Double Dissolution election and all Inquiries were cancelled.
+The first hearing was held in Dalby on 17 February.
+The Inquiry heard from Queenslanders who have endured significant issues as a result of CSG mining including health and social issues, loss of water, contamination of what water is left, livestock health issues, declining property values and other concerns.

-Submissions to the Committee close on 14 March and the final report inclusive of recommendations is due to be tabled in the Senate during the month of June 2016.
+Submissions to the Committee closed on 14 March 2016 and the final report inclusive of recommendations was tabled in the Senate during the month of June 2016.